-Quantity Units

-for corruption 0 #

-or disciplined for corruption 0 #

-rs were terminated due to 0 #
+Disclosure Quantity Units Number of incidents in which directors were removed or disciplined for corruption 0 # Number of incidents in which employees were dismissed or disciplined for corruption 0 # Number of incidents when contracts with business partners were terminated due to incidents of corruption 0 #

-"Our announcement that we are no longer financing new coal-fired power projects is the expression of our resolve to help promote a lowcarbon economy.
+"Our announcement that we are no longer financing new coal-fired power projects is the expression of our resolve to help promote a low-carbon economy.
 This is also our support for the government's move toward a clean energy scenario that is essential in attaining environmental sustainability." - Eugene S. Acevedo, RCBC President and CEO